ppy/osu-wiki/news/2026/2026-02-15-new-featured-artist-laur.md

 ---

 Once upon a time, you played a map with one of **Laur**'s songs.
 From that moment onwards, your life was never the same.
-Fulfill your destiny by picking a song from [**Laur**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/527) and creating a map of your own.
+Fulfil your destiny by picking a song from [**Laur**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/527) and creating a map of your own.

 Stay tuned for a new Featured Artist next weekend, along with the conclusion to the [osu!mania 7K World Cup](/wiki/Tournaments/MWC/2026_7K)!
 Witness the matches live on the [osulive Twitch channel](https://www.twitch.tv/osulive).
 We'll see you there.